 Progress and skill attainment related to these objectives are assessed in targeted trainings, debriefings, and in student leaders' reflections and evaluation of their experiences.
-In addition, ASLCC Senate and staff members take a required ASLCC/political science Cooperative Education class fall term.
+In addition, ASLCC Senate and staff members take a required Student Leadership Development Cooperative Education class fall term.
 The class can be repeated winter and spring terms to provide a transcript record of their leadership experiences and service.
-New student club and organization software will provide the opportunity for students engaged in a variety of co-curricular endeavors to develop e-portfolios and transcripts of their activities.
+The OrgSync software also provides the opportunity for students engaged in a variety of co-curricular endeavors to develop e-portfolios and transcripts of their activities.